In the September 2020 Intentions Paper on Rural Slaughter Modernization, the Ministry of Agriculture made reference to a 2009 Risk Assessment:

 The Introduction outlines the risk analysis process which is made up of three elements: risk assessment, risk management and risk communication.
 It details the application of a risk management framework in support of policy development for meat safety in rural and remote BC and includes two schematic diagrams.

 The Hazard Identification and Characterization section identifies Salmonella, E.Coli and Campylobacter as the most common causes of food-borne illness and provides more information about each of these pathogens including how infection presents in humans, transmission and key carriers.

 In Exposure Assessment and Risk Characterization, various factors are considered including:

 - Small scale slaughter in remote and isolated regions

-- Some form of cooling system is available to cool the carcass
+- Some form of the cooling system is available to cool the carcass

 - Pest control is practiced